sirivatd/robinhoops/README.md

 [Live Site](http://www.robinhoops.io)

-Robinhoops is a Robinhood.com clone that allows users to invest in the top NBA athletes.
+Robinhoops is a Robinhood.com clone built with Rails and React/Redux that allows users to invest in the top NBA athletes.

 put image here

-Athletes' prices are updated every few seconds based on their stats and recent overall Twitter sentiment
+Athletes' prices are updated every few seconds based on their stats and recent overall Twitter sentiment.

 ## Twitter Sentiment